achowyuk/glitch-is-skin/README.md

 **Inspired by Legacy Russell's "Glitch Feminism"**

 ## Project Concept
-*GLITCH IS SKIN* is a physical computing art project that explores the body as a site of potential and becoming.
-Inspired specifically by the "Glitch is Skin" chapter of Legacy Russell's *Glitch Feminism*, this project uses a physical joystick to simulate technological ruptures.
-In this framework, a break or "glitch" in the surface is not an error, but a portal—a passageway toward a truer, fluid self.
+GLITCH IS SKIN is a physical computing art project that explores digital "skins" as representational sites of potential and becoming.
+Inspired by the "Glitch is Skin" chapter of Legacy Russell's Glitch Feminism.
+The central avatar is a faceless, pointillist, angelic silhouette, caught between states of digital coherence and interference.
+The interface uses a physical joystick to simulate technological ruptures.
+In this framework, surface collisions and trailing gestures, or "glitches", caused by silhouette clones are not errors, but portals—passageways towards revealing new layers of a truer self.
+A joystick down-click activates a state of complete undoing, followed by reconstitution.

-The central avatar is a faceless, pointillist humanoid, caught between states of digital coherence and abstraction.
-As the user interacts via the joystick, they enact "glitches" that shed old skins and reveal new modes of self-presentation.

 ## Main Interaction Features